 Avoid sudden and extreme temperature changes.
 Avoid steam and ultrasonic cleaners; clean with a soft cloth.

-Black common opal potch is priced at $15 a pound.
-Smaller hard pieces, not specimen limb casts.
-Limb casts at $15 an oz.
+Black common opal stable dried potch is priced at $15 a ounce.
 A few well made specimen black potch opal limb casts are available and are sold by the piece as cabinet specimens for collectors.
-If it only shows red/orange crack fire it is unstable.
+If an opal (not ours) only shows red/orange crack fire it is unstable an unusable.
 Most black potch from the big mines will not hold together due to carbon or manganese inclusions.

 DRYING FACTS: WHY VIRGIN VALLEY OPAL IS MORE EXPENSIVE DRY

 I've seen a National Geographic television program where the Australian opal dealer was watering the wheelbarrow loads of opal on the ground with a garden hose as he says "Everybody knows you can't dry opal in the desert".
-Must have been a cracky layer but maybe not.
+Must have been a cracky layer from those not talked about miners, but maybe not.
 We keep it wet until it is sold or sent to the coastal cutting factories.
-That was in Australia and I am trying to get a better copy or the broadcast date for digital.
+That was in Australia and I am trying to find my copy for the broadcast date.

 I've cut stones out of the stable opal pieces that remain after drying.
 When we find our opal the clay usually is still stuck tightly to it.
 Some mines' clay falls right off in water and in other mines the clay or ash has to be ground off.
-To remove the clay I saturate the mine run in water (which will dissolve any soft absorbent wood and opal pieces into pulp and opal veins and insures when it is dried if it will crack then it will) until the mud softens and we can scrub it off with a stiff nylon brush.
+To remove the clay I saturate the mine run in water (which will dissolve any soft absorbent wood and opal pieces into pulp and free the opal veins and also insures when it is dried it will crack then if ever.) until the mud softens and we can scrub it off with a stiff nylon brush.

 I'll concede some of my miner friends cut their opals right out of the water and they swear they get a larger carat return by weight than if they let it dry out first.
 I can believe this, as after cutting there is less stress in the stone by there being less stone to stress the piece.
-There's about as many tricks to cutting gemstones as there people polishing.
-But there are only so many gemstones.
+There's about as many tricks to cutting gemstones as there people polishing or mining sources used.
+But there are only so many gemstones in the showcases.

 After cut and proven these tough gemstones can be displayed in the direct sun without having to hide them in the shade because they might crack.
 (See my statements on keeping their opals wet until cut in high humidity coastal towns without the stones ever really be dried completely.)
 I have never heard back that one of our stones crazed or cracked since being purchased.
 We believe the best thing you can do for an opal is wear it often, but carefully so as not to break it by contact.

-Once dried, the majority of Virgin Valley opal DOES NOT CRAZE again later.
-It usually has cracked into smaller more stable pieces exposing the color faces like all opal does from any countries when mined.
-Dried Virgin Valley stable opal cuts just like any opal.
+Once dried, the majority of Virgin Valley opal DOES NOT CRAZE later.
+It usually has cracked into smaller more stable pieces exposing the color faces like all opal does from any countries when mined before sorting.
+Dried Virgin Valley opal cuts just like any opal.
 It was formed in beds of Montmorillite deposited on ancient shorelines.
 It isn't thinly banded color layers, small gas bubble cavity's, or a crack filling film like most volcanic opals.
 SWORDFISH MINING HAS CUT STONES FROM ALL THE MINES HERE AND I OFFER DRY ROUGH FOR SALE.

 This could also explain the claims that you cut the opal real thin wet (such as triplet preparation) to make super bright opals.
 I haven't done this personally but, I have seen this done by "Doc".
 He is an old time triplet and doublet cutter who specialized in Virgin Valley Opals and there are several younger active custom jewelry makers.
-I've also seen a neat little trick where Virgin Valley crystal opal is the cap on other bright triplet or doublet base material.
+I've also seen a neat little trick where Virgin Valley crystal opal is the cap on other bright triplet or doublet base material instead of clear quartz to make "100%" opals.

 I find that a small percentage of Virgin Valley opal mine run gem opal is STABLE from the start.
 Around 30% of the raw output will craze toward small (floating opal pendant or composite inlays rough size) real fast in the drying process.
 The opal that crazes slow will still have those initial cracks in them (just like lightning or piled up conchoidial flakes).
 The other half cracks up holding its structure and is a candidate for fracture sealing.
 The opal that crazed is passed over to start with.
 From this sorting with screens we get our bright crystal chips that is used in floating opal jewelry.

-Opal Cure (I distribute Opal Cure for 20 plus S&H ground) this 2 part resin like Opticon works better on opal if they are soaked long and warm enough to lose water content.
+Opal Cure (I distribute Opal Cure for 20 plus S&H ground) this 2 part poly ethylene resin works better on opal if they are soaked long and warm enough to lose water content.
+Say 200 degrees or more.
 The cyro-acrylates such as Star Bond, Super T, or even Hot Shot do a fair job of fracture sealing but water is a catalyst to make them harden so the piece to treat must be dry first and penetration is usually poor.
-Then later water is a solvent which can work into the side of triplets or doublets. start cracking and never go much farther than large pieces or some even will just always go slow forever but these can still be repolished and sealed before remounting.
 Some pieces treat well like turquoise does and others can only be sealed by a flow coat.
 Several processors both in America and Germany are accepting Virgin Valley opal for treatment.
+And yes some is hopelessly doomed to always slowly crazing and having to be repolished.

-The Virgin Valley Opal beds are still wet in most cases.
+The Virgin Valley Opal beds are still wet in most cases like many "levels" in Australian mines.
 This allows for very large opals to be recovered intact without having to grind off sandstone or rock.
 For those big, bright, black, glassy specimens that have never been dried; there is no guaranteed process to stabilize the stones into gemstone cutting rough.
 Some believe that slow even drying in the dark over the course of 5 years will save 95% from crazing.
+Many miners have pet methods to achieve this slow dehydration, not bomb it as fast as it can dry right out of the beds it was sleeping in.
+The most reliable has been semi permeable low density polyethylene sealable canisters.

 One of my favorite cracking stories is about an 1 1/2" splinter of a vein that had weathered out of its wood.
 I had found it out in the old tailings on the hot dust in the sun in the middle of summer.
 Real nice color even if it was less than 1/4" wide.
-As I walked the 30 yards to show it to Leah It cracked pop.
+As I walked the 30 yards to show it to Leah It cracked pop - pop.
 I heard it, Then it was in 4 pieces.
 Well, they never cracked again and I polished each of them and now only have 1 left unsold.
+If it cracked as it got moisture from my hand, it never did again as it was being cut in water.

 An opal will crack until the internal surface tension is less than the cohesive force and then it will not crack again unless it is smacked on a hard surface (like most opals are broken).
 A tight metal setting also can contract with cold and crack opals like a nutcracker.
 We prefer to see opals either bezel set or with lots of prongs and some physical protection.

 The high water content can be slow in leaving.
 Some crystal opals will go opaque when dry.
 Called CACHALON or water seekers.
 These need to be looked at well prior to cutting or they saturate quickly losing the finished color and go back to the saturated play of color which is different when it is dried i.e. clear wet and white dry.
 Not all stones will do this.
-So, up onto the pixie then the next day they are back to what they are dry, proving again they can take a drying without cracking after having scratches on the surface.
-This also accounts for the quality and longevity of our finished stones.
+Welo opals have an additional white stage where no color is seen until completely re-dried.
+Virgin Valley does NOT have that property.
+So, up onto the Pixie, then the next day they are back to what they were dry; proving again they can take a drying without cracking after having scratches on the surface.
+This also accounts for the quality and longevity of our finished stones if I'm not mistaken.

 Just an ordinary parcel of Virgin Valley opal will weigh about 10% less than wet material because of water weight.
 Not all of this is soaked in it is in the wood and on the surface and the scale bowl besides being in the stone.
 These water seekers usually are tan or off white when they dry.
 I have a small amount of tumbled tan potch cachalon and a few grams of separated for cachalon behavior rough to go with the cut gemstones from this material.
 There is no black cachalong.
 Brown or gray is as dark as it gets.
 Black is the least stable.